 Do you want to save money on your electric and hot water bills?
 A typical American family pays an average of $115 a month on home electricity, according to the U.S. Energy Information Administration.

-You can save up to 80% each year on hot water, heating and cooling by switching from traditional HVAC to a geothermal heat pump.
+You can save up to 80% each year on hot water, heating and cooling by switching from a traditional HVAC to a geothermal heat pump.

 What is geothermal heating?

 A geothermal heating and cooling system is an energy-efficient system that uses the natural stable ground temperature to warm homes in the winter and keep them cool in the summer.
 Geothermal systems have three essential parts: the air handling system that transfers the air, the groundwater heat exchanger that takes heat from the ground or transfers heat back into the earth and the geothermal loop that moves heat between the air handling system and the groundwater exchanger.

 After a geothermal system is installed, the heat pump, usually located in the garage or basement, circulates liquid through pipes 300 feet deep into the ground.
 These are sometimes referred to as “loops” and they absorb the temperature that is distributed into the ground from the sun.
 The liquid in the loops circulates back up to the geothermal heat pump which heats or cools your home.
 In the winter, the heat from the liquid is extracted and distributed around the home.
 In the summer, heat is taken from the home into the liquid which carries it into the ground to cool.

 Because of how a geothermal heating and cooling system works, it doesn’t require fossil fuels or a lot of electricity, it is environmentally friendly.
 In fact, it’s recognized by the United States Environmental Protection Agency (EPA) as a clean, renewable source of energy that is greatly underutilized.